IslandRhythms/AutoPromoteFeature-XCOM2Mod/AutoPromotion/AutoPromotion/ReadMe.txt

 [*] Show Promotion Popup => When a soldier is eligible for promotion, a pop up occurs.
 You can disable/enable this.
 This is disabled by default.
 [*] Ignore Covert Action => Enable to not autopromte soldiers on covert actions.
 If you have Show Promotion Popup enabled, it will still execute.
 [*] Rank up but not buy ability => Rank the soldier up to the next available rank (ex: squaddie to corporal) but do not buy the ability. disabled by default.
-[*] Use Soldier Full Name => Enable to allow using the soldier's name instead of class name.
-So John Doe instead of Specialist.
+[*] Use Soldier Full Name => Enable to allow using the soldier's name as well as the class name.
+So if John Doe is no found, it will default to the class the trooper is.
 Enabled by default.
 Credit to RustyDios.
 [/list]

 [h2] Code Improvement, Logging Improvement, LWOTC Support, Using The Soldier's Name, as well as the new image can be attributed to Rusty Dios.
 Thanks Rusty.[/h2]